JosephNjuguna/question-world-lite/README.md

  Open the folder and open the signup.html using your favorite browser.(Google Chrome recommended)

 + this basically gives you the opportunity to view the user UI where create  user authentication will take place.

+Raise any Issue or suggestion you may have.
+Positive Critique Accepted .
+#Thank you.